wyfo/apischema/docs/graphql/data_model_and_resolvers.md

     You can also use `relay.base64_encoding` (see [next section](relay.md#id-encoding))

 !!! note
-    `ID` serialization (respectively deserialization) is applied **after** *Apischema* conversions (respectively before *Apischema* conversion): in the example, uuid is already converted into string before being passed to `id_serializer`.
+    `ID` serialization (respectively deserialization) is applied **after** *apischema* conversions (respectively before *apischema* conversion): in the example, uuid is already converted into string before being passed to `id_serializer`.

-    If you use base64 encodeing and an ID type which is converted by *Apischema* to a base64 str, you will get a double encoded base64 string
+    If you use base64 encodeing and an ID type which is converted by *apischema* to a base64 str, you will get a double encoded base64 string